Selina Puerto Escondido: An Insider Review

 I loved my stay at Selina, but I must admit that one of the best parts about it was the cafe beside it.
 You can enter the cafe through an internal door at Selina, although the cafe itself is independently owned.

 I highly recommend ordering one of their sandwiches.
-Just thinking of the homemade bread is making me drool!
+Just thinking of the homemade bread is making me want to go back!
 Their desserts are amazing too.

 Rooms at Selina Puerto Escondido